pydicom/pynetdicom/docs/user/ae.rst

 Application Entity level, i.e. the same contexts will be used for all SCPs.
-To set the supported presentation contexts on a per-SCP basis (i.e. each SCP can have different supported contexts) you can use the *context* keyword argument when calling :meth:`AE.start_server()<ApplicationEntity.start_server>` (see the :ref:`Association <association>` page for more information).
+To set the supported presentation contexts on a per-SCP basis (i.e. each SCP can have different supported contexts) you can use the *contexts* keyword parameter when calling :meth:`AE.start_server()<ApplicationEntity.start_server>` (see the :ref:`Association <association>` page for more information).